SquadFM/Squad-Field-Manual/README.md

 - Logi Runs
     - Bring build and ammo supplies to the FOB.
     - Tell your SL that you volunteer for logi runs.
 Learn how to drive a truck first and how you can load/unload it.
+    - Logi runs are a great way to learn maps and have a positive impact on the game.
+No victory without supplies.
 [Back to top](#content)